-Fig. 5.
-Organization of the two spectra dispersed onto one ICCD.
-Readout proceeds by shifting the charges in the top row of pixels horizontally and digitizing them one by one.
-The charge on all pixels is then shifted vertically by one row.
-This sequence is repeated until the charge that is collected on all pixels has been sampled serially.
-The charge from more than one pixel can be shifted into the output capacitor resulting in an on-chip charge summation.
-Typically several pixels are summed horizontally (the direction parallel to the slit).
+Fig. 5 Organization of the two spectra dispersed onto one ICCD.
+Readout promode by shifting the charge in the top row of pixels horize stally and digitizing them see by one.
+The charge on all pixels is then shifted variable by one row.
+This sequence is repeated ustil the charge that is collected on all pixels has been sampled serially.
+The charge from more that one pixel can be shifted into the output capacitor resulting in an on-chip charge summation.
+Typically as well pixels are summated horizontally (the direction parallel to the slit).
 The readout pattern is computer controlled.